Putting the Pieces Together: Using Research and Analysis to Improve Program Effectiveness and Reduce Poverty

 Proposals can be submitted for individual presentations, a panel session of three related presentations, or a roundtable.
 Submissions should include the following information:

 Title: Title of the presentation (for full panel submissions, include the title of each individual presentation, as well as an overall panel title)

 Author(s): Contact information for the presenting author(s) and all corresponding authors.
-Contact information should include full name, email address, and affiliation.
+Contact information should include full name, email address, phone number, mailing address, and affiliation.
 For full panel submissions, submit the contact information for presenting and corresponding authors for each individual presentation.

 Type of Presentation: Indicate if you are submitting a proposal for an individual presentation, a full panel, or a roundtable.

-Proposals should be submitted by April 12, 2013 using the online submission form.
-Questions about the 2013 NAWRS Program, this Call for Presentations, or the 2013 Annual Workshop should be directed to NAWRS2013@gmail.com.
+Proposals should be submitted between March 1, 2014 and April 30, 2014.
+A link will be available on the home page.
+Questions about the 2014 NAWRS Program, this Call for Presentations, or the 2014 Annual Workshop should be directed to NAWRSWorkshop@gmail.com.